How to Search for a Registered Sex Offender

 The term sexual offender is a broad term that describes more severe physical or repeat offenses.
 They are also sometimes classified into different levels.
 For example, the highest-level offenders commit the most severe crimes and, thus, pose the most risk to the public.
 Usually, they must register as an offender for their entire lives.

-However, low-level offenders may serve only a probationary sentence, only register for ten years, and have fewer restrictions than higher-level offenders.
-Especially in the United States and the United Kingdom, the person, if convicted, must register with the respective jurisdiction’s registry, a county- or statewide database that is often public and accessible to everyone through the Internet.
+However, low-level offenders may serve only a probationary sentence, register for only ten years, and have fewer restrictions than higher-level offenders.
+Especially in the United States and the United Kingdom, if convicted, the person must register with the respective jurisdiction’s registry, a county—or statewide database that is often public and accessible to everyone through the Internet.

 What is a Sexual Predator?